awl4114awl/suspected-data-exfiltration-mde/README.md

 ### Final Verification

-No new 7-Zip, PowerShell, or network exfiltration activity was observed after cleanup, confirming that the system is fully **remediated and hardened against recurrence**.
+No new 7-Zip, PowerShell, or network exfiltration activity was observed after cleanup, confirming that the system is fully remediated and hardened against recurrence.

 ---

-### 7️⃣ Documentation
+### 7. Documentation

 Goal:
 Record what I did, what I found, and what it means for future hunts.